OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Components are connected by using the *connect* function built into the assembly.
 Connect takes two arguments, the first of which must be a component output, and the second of which must be a component input.
-These are expressed using their locations in the OpenMDAO model hierarchy with respece to the scope of the top level assembly.
+These are expressed using their locations in the OpenMDAO model hierarchy with respect to the scope of the top level assembly.
 Note that an input can be connected to another input, but an output cannot be connected to another output.
 Additionally, only one output can be connected to any input.
 The violation of any of these rules generates a